meteopavel/Premium_product_bot/.github/ISSUE_TEMPLATE/bug-report---.md

 ---
-Название: "Сообщение об ошибке \U0001F41E"
+name: "Bug report \U0001F41E"
-Описание: Создать сообщение об ошибке
+about: Create a bug report
-Метки: bug
+labels: bug

 ---

-## Описание ошибки
+## Describe the bug
-Чёткое и краткое описание ошибки.
+A clear and concise description of what the bug is.

-### Шаги для воспроизведения
+### Steps to reproduce
-Шаги для воспроизведения проблемы.
+Steps to reproduce the behavior.

-### Ожидаемое поведение
+### Expected behavior
-Четкое и краткое описание ожидаемого поведения.
+A clear and concise description of what you expected to happen.

-### Окружение
+### Environment
- - ОС: [например, Arch Linux]
+ - OS: [e.g. Arch Linux]
- - Другие детали, которые могут повлиять.
+ - Other details that you think may affect.

-### Дополнительный контекст
+### Additional context
-Добавьте любой другой контекст о проблеме здесь.
+Add any other context about the problem here.